News 1 - News Card Group

 News Card Group Headline

-Academic Jay statue in front of Strong Hall
+Academic Jay sculpture in front of Strong Hall during spring

 Options